-Assignment handed out in class: short paragraph to be reviewed in preparation of seminar discussion on May 4th.
+Assignment handed out in class: short paragraph to be reviewed in preparation of seminar discussion on February 7th.

-Saturday and Sunday, May 4th and 5th, 9a.m to 5 p.m.
+Saturday and Sunday, February 7th and 8th, 9a.m to 5 p.m.

 Instructor presentations and class discussion on: 1) Authorizing environments, 2) practical guide to framing policy and, 3) policy goals: equity, efficiency and security.
 Guest presentation about the politics of Washington State's budget process relative to housing investments is scheduled for this weekend along with a possible field trip.
-Instructions will be provided for completing the short paper assignment.
+Instructions will be provided for completing the short paper assignment due on Monday, February 16th.